Object Donation FAQ

 These are specific examples but we do not limit our collection to just these categories.
 We welcome submission of all types of objects from the public.
 We seek to expand our collection in the following areas:

 i.
-Ak-Sar-Ben Coronation Ball, 4-H and Stock Show memorabilia
+Ak-Sar-Ben Organization and Foundation History (Coronation Ball, 4-H and Stock Show memorabilia, Coliseum, etc.)

 ii.
 Items related to or used at Omaha’s Union Stockyards

 iii.
-Items related to immigrants stories of early Omaha
+Items related to immigrant stories of early Omaha

 2. Does The Durham Museum buy items for its collection?
 Will the museum help me sell my items?